dcunited001/dcunited001.github.io/_posts/2016-07-07-american-eros-or-how-to-fell-a-souley.md

 hearing an account of an event in the future, loosely defined in concept, time, place, and role.
 As a reader, we know the story ends with this chapter.
 Or maybe, this chapter is a midpoint in some greater saga.
+But it's presented to us at the beginning.
 Maybe it's a romance novel or a sci-fi thriller.
 Who knows.
 But, I've always found that some simple, basic limitations envigorate creativity.

+The narrator in this section isn't really me, by the way.
+Again, I know how I'm going to develop this character and present the story, but I'm trying to leave things intentionally open here.
+And especially with regard to gender, so feel free to change that around in this section.

 When I actually pitch the episaga to authors, writers and storytellers, I'll explain a few more constraints.
 Some others include